risingwavelabs/risingwave-docs/docs/data-delivery.md

 Currently, RisingWave supports the following sink connectors:

-- Kafka sink connector (`connector = 'kafka'`)
+- Apache Doris sink connector (`connector = 'doris'`)

-  With this connector, you can sink data from RisingWave to Kafka topics.
-For details about the syntax and parameters, see [Sink data to Kafka](/guides/create-sink-kafka.md).
+  With this connector, you can sink data from RisingWave to Apache Doris.
+For details about the syntax and parameters, see [Sink data to Apache Doris](/guides/sink-to-doris.md).

-- JDBC sink connector (`connector = 'jdbc'`)

-  With this connector, you can sink data from RisingWave to JDBC-available databases, such as MySQL or PostgreSQL.
-When sinking to a database with a JDBC driver, ensure that the corresponding table created in RisingWave has the same schema as the table in the database you are sinking to.
-For details about the syntax and parameters, see [Sink to MySQL](/guides/sink-to-mysql.md) or [Sink to PostgreSQL](/guides/sink-to-postgres.md).

-- Iceberg sink connector (`connector = 'iceberg'`)
+- Apache Iceberg sink connector (`connector = 'iceberg'`)

   With this connector, you can sink data from RisingWave to Apache Iceberg.
 For details about the syntax and parameters, see [Sink data to Apache Iceberg](/guides/sink-to-iceberg.md).